 Since 1995, AMCP judges have earned a reputation for accuracy, fairness and credibility.
 A look at the list of winners is a who’s who of the industry.
 AMCP competitions are where professional organizations that run their own competitions enter their work.

 In an effort to ensure fairness, consistency and timeliness, AMCP does not send out entries to various judges.
-All of the judging is done in the AMCP judging facility in Dallas, Texas.
+All of the judging is done in AMCP judging facilities in Dallas, Texas and Washington D.C.
 It takes about eight weeks of judging, eight hours a day to review all of the work that is submitted in each competition.
 AMCP recognizes that the time between submission and notification for most competitions is too long, so every effort is made to have the results ready within 45 days of the initial deadline.

-Judges are senior-level, experienced professionals residing in the Dallas-Fort Worth area.
+Judges are senior-level, experienced professionals.
 They are free-lancers or own their own businesses.
 They are selected based on experience and availability.
 Judges can change from one day to the next, but the judging coordinator is there at every session.

 Since there is a tremendous variance of resources from entrant-to-entrant, and piece-to-piece, perceived budget is taken into consideration in the judging.
 Based on their work experiences, judges have an expectation for each individual entry.
 A student-produced ad is not held to the same expectation as a piece produced by a Madison Avenue agency for a Fortune 50 company.

 There is no preset number of winners in a category.
 Entries are judged at random and not directly compared to other entries in their category.
 The objective of the judging is to recognize and reward “creative” achievement.
 It is a subjective process based on learned perceptions of creativity as opposed to measured results.